rakeshbangla41/power_bi_projects/Northwind Traders Gourmet Supply Data Analysis/README.md

     •	**DATEDIFF** – gives difference between two dates in days, months, etc.
     •	**DISTINCTCOUNT** – counts distinct values in a given column

-6)	created toggle buttons for switching between two visuals
+6)	Employed bookmarks and selections for seamless switching between visuals
-7)	used bookmark and selection
-8)	understood some important metrics related to supply chain and global import & export (freight cost, on-time delivery %, etc.)
+7)	Acquired an understanding of critical metrics related to the supply chain, global import, and export, including freight cost and on-time delivery percentage.
-9)	Choosing the right visuals and formatting and dashboard designing principles
+8)  Applied principles of choosing appropriate visuals, formatting, and effective dashboard design.
-10)	Deploying in Power BI service
+9)  Successfully deployed the project in Power BI service

 ### Data Analysis Report (Insights & Recommendations):